CSUSBIndependentStudy/centos/BASE.md

 ## Setup Bootable Hard Drive

-Obtain the installation CD mentioned above, insert into the CD drive and reboot.
+Obtain the installation DVD mentioned above, insert into the CD drive and reboot.

 This boots to a menu with several options; do not select any of these options.
-Instead, press TAB to access a boot command line.
+Instead, position the cursor over the first option _Install or upgrade an existing system_ and press TAB to _edit options.

 Append the word _text_ to the command provided in the command line to get the following.